-Three different classes of chemical resistance degree are conventionally used in this guide ie:
+Three different classes of chemical resistance degree are conventionally used in this guide ie: Class 1: High Resistance (Corrosion-proof) - all materials belonging to this class are completely or almost

-- Class 1: High Resistance (Corrosion-proof) all materials belonging to this class are completely or almost completely corrosion-proof against the conveyed fluid, according to the specified operating conditions. - Class 2: Limited Resistance the materials belonging to this class are partially attacked by the conveyor chemical compound.
-The average life of the material is therefore shorter, and it is advisable to use a higher safety factor by selecting a higher SN rating pipe. - Class 3: No Resistance all materials belonging to this class are subject to corrosion by the conveyed fluid and they should therefore not be used.
+- Class 2: Limited Resistance the materials belonging to this class are partially attacked by the conveyor higher safety factor by selecting a higher SN rating pipe. - Class 3: No Resistance all materials belonging to this class are subject to corrosion by the conveyed fluid and they should therefore not be used.